zafarivaev/Clima/README.md

 # Clima
-Weather app made with Alamofire, SwiftyJSON, SVProgressHUD.
-Works with openweathermap.org
+Weather app made with Alamofire, SwiftyJSON, SVProgressHUD using the tutorial "iOS 12 & Swift - The Complete iOS App Development Bootcamp" by Angela Yu.
+Works with openweathermap.org.

 # How to install